Chalarangelo/reactor/README.md

 **Does the script work on Windows/Linux/Mac?**

-I wrote and tested the script on Windows 7.
-Linux support will soon be available (the script might not even require tweaks).
-Mac support is not in the works, as I cannot test it.
+I wrote and tested the origin al script on Windows 7.
+Linux support ahs been added, tests have been run on UbuntuGnome 16.04 LTS.
+Mac support is not yet in the works, as I cannot test it.
 If you read this and want to help with that, please do!

 **Is this free?**